ameliaRTA/t-sp.in/cambridge.md

 **Keep in mind that this is an unstable version and there is a chance that the game might crash.**

-Make sure that you have LÖVE installed: [https://love2d.org/](https://love2d.org/)

-Then download the source code for Cambridge over at [https://github.com/MillaBasset/cambridge/archive/master.zip](https://github.com/MillaBasset/cambridge/archive/master.zip).
+Download the source code for Cambridge over at [https://github.com/MillaBasset/cambridge/archive/master.zip](https://github.com/MillaBasset/cambridge/archive/master.zip).
 Extract the .zip file, open a command prompt inside the cambridge-master folder and then then run this command to launch Cambridge:

 `dist\windows\love.exe .`